The Convert in Israel is Above Place and Time

 The Tree of Life Must Overcome the Tree of Knowledge

-"On Tu B'Shvat, the Tree of Life was revealed, for Adam HaRishon connected the Tree of Life with the Tree of Knowledge.
-Now the task is to separate them, so that the Tree of Life will be distinct from the Tree of Knowledge - through this, the Tree of Life will overcome the Tree of Knowledge.
-A person who is included in the Tree of Life is above place and time and above measure, like the Torah, which is above measure."
+"On Tu B'Shvat, the Tree of Life was revealed, because Adam HaRishon connected the Tree of Life to the Tree of Knowledge; now the task is to separate between them, so that the Tree of Life will be distinct from the Tree of Knowledge - through this, the Tree of Life will overcome the Tree of Knowledge.
+A person who is included in the Tree of Life is above space and time and above measure, just like the Torah, which is above measure."

-The Shuvu Banim Yeshiva is Above Place and Time
+Yeshivat Shuvu Banim is Above Space and Time

 Subscribe to Our Newsletter